pamsfwang/Human-behavior-experiment-and-analysis--percetual-learning/README.md

 An example script (Colab) I used to test designed parameters.
 Inputs are parameters defining each object's features.
 The model is trained to identify two categories of objects based on their features.

 ## Online_calibraion_tasks/Prolific
 Example codes I used to create online behavioral tasks.
 This is an object discrimination task.
 Subjects will see a series of objects.
-His/Her task is to determine whether they are the same or different.
+Subjects were asked to determine whether the objects are the same or different.
 An example task: https://web.stanford.edu/~shaofang/Prolific_Calibration_70levels_V317/Menu.html

 ## Calibration_analysis